scientificwonderstruck/QuizApp/README.md

 # QuizApp
-App Development Period 5 Quiz App project, mentored by Ms. Wendy Qiu of The Bronx HS of Science.__
+App Development Period 5 Quiz App project, mentored by Ms. Wendy Qiu of The Bronx HS of Science. <br />
-Programmed with Android Studio___ by Jason Pan, Jessica Wang, and Brandon Liang.___
+Programmed with Android Studio <br />
+by Jason Pan, Jessica Wang, and Brandon Liang. <br />